akashjobanputra/backend2-flask-apis/README.md

 Use `flask test` to run tests.

 ## TODO:
-- [ ] - Add tests for start, stop and restart
+- [X] - Add tests for start, stop.
 - [ ] - Deploy on cloud for remote usage